 More salads and sides...

-There are loads of picnic-friendly puddings to choose from.
+Picnic puddings can be tricky as most desserts either melt or need careful handling, but there are still loads of picnic-friendly puddings to choose from.
 Traybakes and loaf cakes are ideal – slice before packing if you're not taking a sharp knife.
+These seasonal blackberry bakewell squares can be transported in the tin and will hold up against the heat of a hot, sunny day.
 Brownies, shortbread and cookies are easy to wrap up and share out.
-If you're after something more sophisticated, jars make perfectly portioned vessels to transport softer sweets such as these strawberry & cream cheesecakes or apricot & creme fraiche Eton mess.
+If you're after something more sophisticated, jars make perfectly portioned vessels to transport softer sweets such as these strawberry & cream cheesecakes, jelly jars or peanut butter cookies.

 More sweet treats...

 Whether you go for refreshingly fruity or bold and boozy, pack something to sip on when you're sprawling in the sunshine.
-Family-friendly options such as blueberry & mint iced tea and zingy blackberry lemonade are sure to please a crowd.
-Slightly more sophisticated palates will savour elderflower & cucumber G&Ts or wine based rosy spritzers.
+Family-friendly options such as our pre-chilled coconut & pineapple cooler, blueberry & mint iced tea and zingy blackberry lemonade are sure to please a crowd.
+Slightly more sophisticated palates will savour elderflower & cucumber G&Ts, or wine based rosy spritzers.
 On a cooler day, a flask of coffee, tea or hot chocolate is sure to counter chilly fingers.